ucdavis-bioinformatics-training/2021-March-Introduction-to-R-for-Bioinformatics/base/schedule.md

 # Schedule

 All posted times are **Pacific** time zone.
-At least one break will be provided each morning and afternoon.
+At least one break will be provided each afternoon.

 #### Friday, March 1